 Why instant-photography?
 Well, it’s definitely NOT because I want to harm the environment (I’ll recycle everything) and NOT because I’m turning away from digital photography.
 It’s just that Digital is more about making the “capture” and editing your images afterward, which is great for everyday snaps and street photography, or studio/commercial work.
 But I guess I’m going for the “non-digital-one-chance-to-compose-and-crop-in-the-viewfinder” approach of instant photography, which is more a process of “making a picture” (as Ansel Adams said) than just taking one.
 And, of course, I’m visually, artistically drawn to the Polaroid-instant-analog film look-and-feel, softness, vignetting, light-leaks, aberrations, and colors.

-So, this page will provide updates about my personal Pola Project and collaborations with other instant-photographers, plus links to blog posts with new instant photographs.
+So, this page will provide updates about my personal Pola Projects and collaborations with other instant-photographers, plus links to blog posts with new instant photographs.
 My images will be taken on various vintage and new instant/Polaroid-type cameras, using various instant film formats, including:

 - Instant Cameras: